takJohn/adding-functionality-to-a-builder-scene/README.md

 )
 ```

-Here we went with a half a second duration for the opening and closing of the door, which feels fairly snappy but I encourage you to play around with these values so that you can choose whatever feels right to you.
+Here we went with a ```0.5``` second duration for the opening and closing of the door, which feels fairly snappy but I encourage you to play around with these values so that you can choose whatever feels right to you.

 ## Finishing touches